 Place a cardboard on top and flip the whole thing over.
 Gently lift off the mold and let the sugar skull dry at least three hours.

-After three or four hours, scoop out some of the sugar from the center of each skull half, leaving a thick border around.
+After three hours, scoop out some of the sugar from the center of each skull half, leaving a thick border around.
+Be careful not to scoop out the neck part though.
 Do not skip this step!
-It’s important because the sugar is so thick that it will take longer to dry and can trap moisture inside.
+It’s important to remove some of that excess sugar to speed up the drying process and prevent moisture build-up.

 Once you’ve removed the extra sugar, allow them to dry hollow-side-up overnight.